appellj/nuntius-bot/README.md

 ## Integrating
 Integration can be done through the main `settings.yml` file(or in case you forked the project through the `settings.local.yml`).
-The `settings.local.yml` the file will override settings of the `settings.yml` file.
-In that case, you can override entities, tasks, RTM events, commands, and updates.
+The `settings.local.yml` file will override the settings of the `settings.yml` file.

-Let's go through the different integrations.
+Let's go through the various integrations.

 ## Events
 Integration with slack can be achieved in various ways.
 Nuntius implementing the